Skip to content

 Settings file

 The settings file is a python file .py and must remain a valid python file for the application to work.
 Settings for the application are stored within a docker volume at path /etc/itsm/, with the settings living in .py files.
 A database is also required for the application to store it's settings.
-SQLLite and MariaDB/MySQL are supported.
+PostgreSQL is supported.

 settings.py